joelluellwitz/jl0724/README.md

 Even with the over-architecting, I believe I strictly adhered to all the requirements in the requirements document.

+I feel it is important to note that in a real job environment, I might not put this level of detail into my code.
+For example, to develop code more quickly, I typically do not Javadoc unit test methods.

 ### Files the Reviewer Will Care Most About

 Most of the logic the reviewer is probably interested in is in the following files: